patrick-5546/notes/docs/index.md

 - Setup: My Windows and Linux configurations
 - Internship Preparation: How I efficiently apply for internships and prepare for interviews
-- Reference: Quick reference on how to use popular coding-related software
+- Reference: Quick reference on how to use popular programming-related software
 - About Me: Graphics related to my experiences

+--8<-- "includes/abbreviations.md"